dfmdmx/Rhino_LinCAM3/README.md

 ### Disclaimer:

 Currently the project is under development so we recommend you update it frequently.
 It is not suitable for all types of CNC machines.
 It was developed for GRBL controllers such as Arduino and TinyG. **Its use is responsibility of the end user and we are not responsible for any direct or indirect damage that this program may cause.
-Hope yoy find it usefull.**
+Hope you find it usefull.**